-PAS 902 Emergency Medicine (6 Weeks)
+PAS 902 Emergency Medicine

-PAS 903 Internal Medicine (6 Weeks)
+PAS 903 Internal Medicine

-PAS 904 Women’s Health (4 Weeks)
+PAS 904 Women’s Health

-PAS 906 Surgery (4 Weeks)
+PAS 906 Surgery

-PAS 907 Behavioral Medicine (4 Weeks)
+PAS 907 Behavioral Medicine

 Note: Semesters of Rotations are subject to overflow due to scheduling and length of rotations.

 Students are required to complete appropriate logging and evaluation forms as delineated in each syllabus, and written assignments as assigned.
 Students are also required to successfully pass a comprehensive written examination of the program’s design in order to successfully complete the program.
-Students may be required to successfully complete an Objective Standardized Clinical Experience (OSCE) or other practical examination as well prior to graduation.
+Students are required to successfully complete an Objective Standardized Clinical Experience (OSCE) prior to graduation.
 Additionally, near the end of the clinical phase, students will participate in an intensive board review course to better prepare for the Physician Assistant National Certifying Examination (PANCE) and clinical practice.